nherbaut/nherbaut.github.io/_research/sustainability_en.md

 # Conclusion

-This document establishes the conceptual and methodological foundations of my future work on the metabolism of artificial intelligence, based on a foundational approach formalized through the FIB model.
+This document establishes the conceptual and methodological foundations of my future work on the metabolism of artificial intelligence, based on a foundational approach formalized through the FIN model.
 By articulating flows, infrastructures, and needs, this framework makes it possible to analyze the stability and sustainability of sociotechnical systems integrating AI.

 The application of this model to ubiquitous AI reveals complex dynamics, where apparent gains in performance or comfort are often accompanied by negative externalities, structural lock-ins, and systemic rebound effects.
 Taking into account human, regulatory, and material dimensions, as well as second- and third-order effects, appears essential to understand current trajectories and to consider sustainable alternatives.